microbit-foundation/spec-universal-hex/README.md

 ## Specification

-The specification of this format can be found in the [docs](docs) folder.
+The specification of this format can be found in the [spec](spec) folder.

 ## Implementations